Overview

 • 3+3 Accelerated Bachelor of Science in Health Professions / Doctor of Physical Therapy: Exceptional freshman undergraduate students can maximize their academic investment and shorten the path to a DPT through this accelerated degree option, which allows them to earn both an undergraduate and a DPT degree in six years instead of seven.
 Learn more about the benefits of the College of Public Health's 3+3 Accelerated DPT Admissions Option.

 • Accelerated Bachelor of Science in Public Health / Master of Public Health: The College of Public Health offers a rigorous five-year (4+1) program in which outstanding public health majors can earn a bachelor of science in public health and a master of public health degree in five years, rather than six.
 This combined degree program offers exceptional students an opportunity to work closely with faculty, while developing critical skills in public health and completing graduate work for professional careers in research, policy, administration, or real-world public health practice.
 The public health curriculum at Temple University is diverse, offering both undergraduate and graduate students access to faculty from a broad range of public health areas.
 The MPH requirements will be satisfied by the end of the fifth year of study.
 The undergraduate program consists of 110 undergraduate credits and the graduate program consists of 39 graduate credits, for a total of 149 credits.
-The +1 Accelerated BS in Public Health/MPH program is currently available with the MPH in Epidemiology, MPH in Health Policy and Management and MPH in Social and Behavioral Sciences programs.
+The +1 Accelerated BS in Public Health/MPH program is currently available with the MPH in Applied Biostatistics, MPH in Epidemiology, MPH in Health Policy and Management and MPH in Social and Behavioral Sciences programs.

 • Accelerated Bachelor of Science in Recreational Therapy / Master of Science in Recreational Therapy: The College of Public Health offers a rigorous five-year (4+1) program in which high-performing undergraduate recreational therapy students can earn a BS in Recreational Therapy and MS in Recreational Therapy in five years, rather than six.
 This combined degree program offers exceptional students an opportunity to develop critical skills in recreational therapy and complete graduate work for professional careers in diverse settings, including hospitals, rehabilitation centers, nursing homes, assisted living facilities, schools and community recreation agencies.
 Students can apply for admission to this accelerated program at the beginning of their junior year.
 They begin taking graduate-level courses the semester after they are admitted.
 Students will complete the requirements for the undergraduate degree within two years after entering the +1 program, and the MS requirements will be satisfied by the end of the fifth year of study.